Joaquin Miller: Wanderings and early writings

-Miller earned an estimated $3,000 working as a Pony Express rider, and used the money to move to Oregon.
+Miller earned an estimated $3,000 working as a Pony Express rider and used the money to move to Oregon.
 With the help of his friend, Senator Joseph Lane, he became editor of the Democratic Register in Eugene, a role he held from March 15 to September 20, 1862.
 Though no copies survive, it was known as sympathetic to the Confederacy until it was forced to shut down because of its treasonable character.
 That year, Miller married Theresa Dyer on September 12, 1862, in her home four days after meeting her in Port Orford, Oregon.
 He had corresponded with her after exchanging poems with her for critique and chasing away a competing suitor.
 She published poetry under the pen name "Minnie Myrtle" and later, as Minnie Myrtle Miller.
 The couple had three children: Maud, George, and Henry, although Miller would later claim the baby Henry was not his own.

 In 1868, Miller paid for the publication of 500 copies of his first book of poetry, Specimens.
-It was unnoticed and Miller gave away more copies than he sold.
+It was unnoticed, and Miller gave away more copies than he sold.
 Few have survived.
-The author's despair and disappointment was reflected in his second book, Joaquin et al., the next year.
+The author's despair and disappointment were reflected in his second book, Joaquin et al., the next year.

-Dyer filed for divorce on April 4, 1870, claiming they had a third child, Henry Mark, the year before and that Miller was "wholly" neglectful.
-The court declared them divorced on April 19 and Dyer was granted custody of the baby while the two older children were left in the care of her mother.
+Dyer filed for divorce on April 4, 1870, claiming they had a third child, Henry Mark, the year before, and that Miller was "wholly" neglectful.
+The court declared them divorced on April 19, and Dyer was granted custody of the baby while the two older children were left in the care of her mother.
 Miller was ordered to pay $200 per year in child support.
 Miller believed the divorce prevented him from being nominated for a seat on the Oregon Supreme Court.
 He never denied her charges that he was neglectful of her and their children and was rarely home.
 He also may have had an affair with actress Adah Isaacs Menken shortly into the marriage.